london-biohackers/biohackspace-sops/biolab-usage-guidelines.rst

 Refrigerator, Freezer and Sample Storage
 ========================================
 The refrigerator maintains samples and reagents at 4°C. Typically the refrigerator stores bacterial plates and reagents for transformation.
 Due to the presence of biomaterial in the refrigerator, caution should be exercised to prevent contamination of the user.
 The freezer contains longer term bacterial stocks and enzymatic reagents, maintaining a temperature of at least -20°C. Similar caution should be taken when using the freezer to avoid personal contamination.
-Specific details for the handling of the various chemicals and reagents stored in the freezer and refrigerator can be found in `LBL0A001 <lbl0a001.rst>`__ and `LBL0A002 <lbl0a002.rst>`__.
+Where specified by the reagent packaging or MSDS of a reagent, reagents may also be stored in the freezer and refrigerator.
 Specific SOPs also cover the storage and recovery of frozen bacterial stocks and procedures requiring the usage of frozen and refrigerated reagents.

 Microwave
 =========
 The microwave is a familiar device to probably all laboratory users and the standard precautions apply when using it.
-In particular, the handling of hot liquids and glassware may present the risk of burns and as such thermally resistant gloves are provided.
+In particular, the handling of hot liquids and glassware may present the risk of burns and, as such, thermally resistant gloves are provided.

 One of the primary uses of the microwave is heating of agarose for the casting of electrophoresis gels.
-Users should be aware that prior, possibly less careful, microwave operators may have inadvertently contaminated the microwave with biological material and/or hazardous chemicals (as described below), and as such operation of the microwave using gloves and goggles is recommended in any case.
+Users should be aware that prior, possibly less careful, microwave operators may have inadvertently contaminated the microwave with biological material and/or hazardous chemicals, operation of the microwave using gloves and goggles is therefore recommended in any case.

 More information on microwave usage is available in `LBL04008 <lbl04008.rst>`__.